Review of Extreme Multilabel Classification: Problem Formulation and Important Definitions

-\paragraph{Ranking:} The problem of extreme classification requires the model to predict a set of labels, which will be relevant to the given test sample.
-However, most models do not produce binary results, instead, they provide a relevance score based ranking for which labels are most likely according to the score.
+The problem of extreme classification requires the model to predict a set of labels, which will be relevant to the given test sample.
+However, most models do not produce binary results; instead, they provide a ranking of predicted labels by relevance score.
 The exact labels, if required, can be selected using a thresholding based on the confidence.
-Thus, XML can be conceived of a ranking based problem instead of a classification problem.
-Even the most common metrics used in XML expect a ranking based output from the algorithm.
+Thus, XMLC can be conceived of a ranking based problem instead of a classification problem.
+Even the most common metrics used in XMLC expect a ranking based output from the algorithm.
+We define those metrics below.